 Directly after surgery, you will be on a liquid diet, allowing your stomach to heal after the surgery.
 Your doctor will give you a customized plan that steadily scales you up from clear, thin liquids to colored and thicker liquids, finally transitioning to pureed foods.
 After you are on pureed foods for a while, you move to soft foods, and finally get back to eating solid foods once more.

-Once you reach the solid foods stage, you will usually be put happy wheels demo on a post-op bariatric diet plan that consists of 1,000 to 1,300 calories per day.
+Once you reach the solid foods stage, you will usually be put on a post-op bariatric diet plan that consists of 1,000 to 1,300 calories per day.
 This is broken up between three small meals and two snacks a day.
 This diet will continue for six months, though your doctor may choose to adjust this schedule based on your needs.

 Gastric Bypass Calories: The Maintenance Stage